International FAQs - Graduate Degrees

 A: Payment of tuition, fees, and room and board are due at the Business Office on the date indicated on the student's bill.

-Q: Is on campus housing available at the Fort Wayne, Indiana or South Bend/Mishawaka campuses?
+Q: Is on campus housing available at the Angola, Indiana, Fort Wayne, Indiana or South Bend/Mishawaka campuses for Graduate students?

-A: The Fort Wayne, Indiana campus and the South Bend/Mishawaka, Indiana campus do not have on-campus housing available.
+A: The Angola, Indiana, Fort Wayne, Indiana campus and the South Bend/Mishawaka, Indiana campus do not have on-campus housing available for Graduate students.
 Please explore apartment.com, rent.com, and local realtors and newspapers for off-campus housing options.

 Q: Who do I ask for help to obtain a visa?